Note: This is one of a series of 8 workshops called Foundations For Connecting With God. (Click here to see the full series overview)

 - Everything is optional: to promote a sense of safety all exercises are optional and voluntary.

-- Respect confidentiality: unless someone is in danger of harm, or you have been given permission by the person to share, we ask group members to hold personal sharing by others confidential.
+- Respect confidentiality: unless someone is in danger of harm, or you have been given permission by the person to share, we ask group members to keep personal sharing by others confidential.

 - Please be caring: People tend to do really well with this one.